avinetworks/avi-helm-charts/README.md

 #### AKO 0.9.1-Beta-2 is released

 Currently, AKO's 0.9.1-5076-beta-2 is available for download.
+A complete changelog can be viewed [here](CHANGELOG.md)

 `beta-1` to `beta-2` is a disruptive migration due to some object naming changes around the SNI virtualservices.
 Hence if you are running a `beta-1` build and would like to move to `beta-2`, pls execute the following:

     - kubectl delete cm avi-k8s-config -n avi-system (This will trigger a delete of the beta-1 objects in the Avi controller.)